 What is crime?
 How might we measure it?
 Why do people commit crimes?
 What social contexts are more criminogenic than others?
 What can society do to reduce it?
-This course will survey theories of crime etiology and the effectiveness of society's response to crime.
+This course will survey classic and contemporary theories of crime etiology and the effectiveness of society's response to crime.
 This course will begin with a discussion of the fundamentals of criminology including definitions of crime and criminology, crime measurement, and trends in crime across space and time.
 Next, the course will delve into schools of criminological theory: classical rational choice models, biological and psychological trait theories, and sociological theories.
 Throughout the course we will focus not only on the criminological theories and their societal implications, but also the methodological and empirical foundations underpinning the social science of crime.
-We will also explore criminological theory through depiction of crime's causes in film.
-At the conclusion of the course, each student will have an understanding of criminological theory, how theory is researched and tested, the policy ramifications of these theories, and their associated empirical foundation.
+We will also explore criminological theory through application of theoretical concepts to film.
+At the conclusion of the course, each student will have an understanding of criminological theory, how to these theories to crime, the policy ramifications of these theories, and an introduction to their empirical foundation.